klucsik/bird-noise-generation-webserver/USER_MANUAL.md

 # Using the Webapplication
 # Using the mp3 player device
 ## Device workflow on startup
 At startup the device enter setup mode (signaled by the *Started setup* voice message), if the preconfigured WiFi network is available, it will try to connect, if sucessfull, the *Connected* audio message will be palyed.
-After this, the device will connect to the webserver, and attempt to snychronize clock, tracklength data, playparams, and firmware.
-If Logcollector network is detected, instead of the snychronization, it wil send the logs to the logcollector, see about that in the logcollector section.
+After this, the device will connect to the webserver, and attempt to synchronize clock, tracklength data, playparams, and firmware.
+If Logcollector network is detected, instead of the synchronization, it will send the logs to the logcollector, see about that in the logcollector section.

-NOTE: If the connection is not made, the device will not attempt to snychronize.
+NOTE: If the connection is not made, the device will not attempt to synchronize.

 At the end os setup the time settings will be checked, if the time isn't setted correctly, the *error* voice message will be played, and the device will restart after 15 seconds.
 If no error detected, *finished setup* voice message will be played, and the device will change into working mode.